Piratenfraktion-Berlin/Infrastructure/README.md

 All work is done in the config directory.
 Be sure to take a look at [salt](http://saltstack.org/home/)

+Be sure to make your changes in the development branch.
+They will be merged into the master branch after some testing is done.
+Don't forget to create topic branches when you integrate new features!

 Log into the devbox and start a config run to test your changes:

     sudo salt '*' state.highstate